Oscillations and Waves

 See also Daily Schedule Term 4

-As a way of refreshing on material that is now more than three weeks old due to the Term 4-5 break, our eleventh and twelfth notebooks (Torsion Pendulum and Coupled Torsion Pendula) are straightforward recapitulations of our fourth and eighth notebooks (Mass on a Spring and Coupled Harmonic Oscillators).
+As a way of refreshing on material that is three weeks old due to the Term 4-5 break, our eleventh and twelfth notebooks (Torsion Pendulum and Coupled Torsion Pendula) are straightforward recapitulations of our third and eighth notebooks (Mass on a Spring and Coupled Harmonic Oscillators).
+Similarly, our thirteenth notebook (Torsion Waves) will be a straightforward recapitulation of our ninth notebook (Many Harmonic Oscillators), but we will press on the initial conditions harder and get obvious traveling waves to appear.
+Also, we are about to start making a connection to an important calculus idea, “The Second Derivative.”
+Waves typically show up in systems for which Newton’s Laws involve second derivatives with respect to both space and time.

-Week 9 — Two-Dimensional Grids of Masses
+Week 9 — Drumheads — Two-Dimensional Grids of Masses

 Week 10 — Three-Dimensional Grid of Masses — Exam 2